 Continue to evolve the ESIP Federation (e.g., governance, structure, staffing) to strengthen the ties between Observations, Research and Applications.

-Promote techniques to articulate and measure the socioeconomic value and benefit of Earth science data, information and applications. (e.g., feedback to sponsors – value of their investment)
+Promote techniques to articulate and measure the socioeconomic value and benefit of Earth science data, information and applications. (e.g., provide feedback to sponsors to elaboarate the full value of their investment)

-In 2011, the ESIP Federation leadership did a mid-course review and at that time fleshed out additional priorities for the Federation.
+In 2011, the ESIP Federation leadership did a mid-course review and added more additional priorities.

-ESIP is the trusted community authority that supports the integration of science and data into mainstream use.
+ESIP is a trusted community authority that supports the integration of science and data into mainstream use.
 (Goals 1 and 2)

 ESIP achieves sustainability through diversification, global partnerships and partner recognition. (called out below)